 Follow the Braille trail, look inside the conservatory, enjoy the Protea garden, and see a wonderful fusion of art and nature in the Sculpture Garden.
 The cyad amphitheatre is a hit with kids, with life-size models of dinosaurs scattered between the plants.
 Pick a quiet spot to savour a picnic—don’t worry if you didn’t take your own, as you can buy a picnic hamper from one of the onsite eateries.
 Alternatively, tuck into tasty food at the tea rooms and African restaurant.

 Why it’s awesome: There are four Clifton Beaches, simply known as one, two, three, and four, based on their distance from the town centre.
 It’s easy to walk between the different sandy stretches until you find the vibe that appeals to you the most.
-Locals and tourists flock here in abundance to soak up some sun and gaze upon stunning views.
+Locals and tourists flock here in abundance to soak up some sun and gaze upon stunning views, and there are a few amazing guesthouses in Cape Town that are only a stone’s throw away from Clifton’s sandy shores.
 Swimming is possible, but the waters may be a tad chilly for most; you might want to stick with other beach activities instead!
 Family-friendly, gay-friendly, dog-friendly, romantic, youthful … there really is a beach to suit all tastes.